Bakri-Hmouda/InterActive-Story/README.md

 -----

-### what to expect
+### What to expect

 The decision you make will have direct effect on the outcome of the story.

 #### Based on your decision

-- The character died before knowing the truth
+- The character die before knowing the truth
 - The character  will unveil the truth
 - The character get revenge for his father and get jailed without knowing what was the true motive of his father's Killer